-It is that time of year again, when we seasonally close our Nursery for walk in sales until April 2024.
+It is that time of year again, when we Seasonally Close our Nursery for walk in sales.

-We do have some limited stock remaining that your can check our on our Nursery Plants page or order online for local pick up via our Store page
+Details of remaining stock available on our Nursery Plants page, and ordered online for local pick up via our Store page.

-Thank you to all our customers, supports, volunteers and team for your continuing support and interest in our work.
-Johnny (JB)
+Thank you to all our customers, supports, volunteers and team for your continuing support and interest in our work, from the team at Drylands Foundation.

 We grow local natives plants and provide advice for revegetation and landscaping projects to help conserve and enhance the natural biodiversity here in our Midwest region of Western Australia, as part of our environmental mission.